 “At the same time, we found little evidence that these racial disparities arose from overt bias or purposeful discrimination.
 Instead, our research suggests that many subtle and unexamined cultural norms, beliefs, and practices sustain disparate outcomes,” the researchers write.

-For example, an analysis of audio recordings from 380 traffic stops showed distinctive differences in the language that police used when speaking to White motorists compared to African American motorists.
+For example, an analysis of audio recordings from 380 traffic stops showed distinctive differences in the language that police used when speaking to White drivers compared to African American drivers.

 “These results suggest that officers are more casual when talking to African American community members, using forms like hey as opposed to hello, and man as opposed to sir, and using informal forms like gonna, got to, and ain’t,” write Eberhardt and colleagues.